syncfusion-content/winui-docs/README.md

-This repository holds the user guide documents for winui controls.
+This repository holds the user guide documents for winUI controls.